 Basic - Francis Chan Mondays, November 4, 11, 18, 25, December 2, 9, & 16 6:30-8:00 p.m.
 Facilitator: Phil Block Donation: $15

-What would church look like today if we let the Holy Spirit lead?
-Basic is a seven-part series of short films led by Francis Chan, author, preacher and former pastor, who challenges us to reclaim church as scripture describes it: follow Jesus, Holy Spirit, fellowship, teaching, prayer and communion.
+Do we let the Holy Spirit lead us?
+In today’s world, it is so easy to get pulled away from the basics of our beliefs that we get entangled in the noise and lose the message.
+Basic is a seven-part series of short films led by Francis Chan, author, preacher and former pastor, who challenges us to reclaim spirituality as scripture describes it: follow Jesus, fellowship, teaching, prayer and communion.
+Join us for an open discussion around matters of faith as Jesus intended it to be.
 Each session will begin with the short film followed by small group discussion.
 Click here to register.

 Healing Hands By appointment Facilitator: Maria Giordano, HCT Investment: $55 for a one-hour session